tboie/universal_phreak_generator/README.md

 5. Go to next generation and check for changes
 6. Repeat step 4

+- Detect tiles naturally generated at singularity of reactions?

 ## Universal Border Generator

 - random border pattern generator